You will learn how to calculate standard error and insert standard error into charts.

 Standard Error = Standard deviation / square root of total number of samples

-From the theory and from the equation you may be sure that standard error of the mean is always lower than the standard deviation.
+From the theory and from the equation you may be sure that the standard error of the mean is always lower than the standard deviation.

 Calculate Standard Error step by step